 Submit a plugin (wordpress.org), account required,

-Procedure steps (wordpress.org), developer information
+General steps (wordpress.org), developer information

 Best practices (wordpress.org)